-The multimedia library of Osny was designed by Triptyque’s architects as a covered urban space: an extension of the public space.
-The project is drawn setting the architectural plan free as much as possible, reducing the boundaries between the inside and the outside.
-The building is designed like a hall, emphasizing spatial fluidity and scalability of interior spaces for future adaptations.
+The media library of Osny was conceived as a covered urban space: an extension of the public space.
+The project takes shape by freeing up the architectural plan, reducing the boundaries between inside and outside.
+The building is designed as a hall, emphasizing the spatial fluidity and scalability of interior interior spaces for future adaptations.

-The Osny multimedia library becomes, therefore, a symbol of fluidity and accessibility to information for everyone.
-It depicts and reaffirms the real social relations as the basis of the virtual worlds.
-According to Triptyque, the current multimedia library is a public place of accessibility and information exchange.
+Thus, the media library Osny becomes a symbol of the fluidity and dissemination of information for all.
+It portrays and reaffirms real social relationships as a foundation of virtual worlds.
+Today’s media library, according to Triptyque, is a public forum for accessibility and exchange of information.

 Coordinateur: Morgan Rapy | Chef de projet: Morgan Rapy, Damien Murat | Crédits: Fernando Guerra